 A common hypothesis involves the effect of evolution.
 Humans have been around spiders for a longer extent of time than they have cars.
 We have evolved to create a fear of potentially dangerous insects, but cars were developed too quickly for us to have created a fear of cars.
 We also tend to spend more time with and around cars than we do spiders, allowing us to adapt to automobiles far more easily than some of us can with spiders.

-Yet many people still experience anxiety while driving, often in different ways.
-Some people fear of riding in cars.
-Others simply experience fear while on the road as they try to keep themselves out of danger.
-Still others may have panic attacks while in their car, but are not necessarily afraid of the car itself.
-All of these are different types of automobile anxiety, and all of them require different techniques to fight the anxiety.
+Nevertheless, some individuals still experience great anxiety while driving, often in various ways.
+Some people fear riding in cars, while others experience fear while on the road as they try to keep themselves out of danger.
+There are people who even suffer from panic attacks while in their car, but are not actually afraid of the car itself.
+All of these are various types of automobile anxiety, and all of them require different techniques to cope with the anxiety.

 Any Stress Can Cause Anxiety

 Anything that stimulates stress can lead to anxiety, and we all known that driving is stressful.
 Every instance you’re behind the wheel, you not only have to drive to your destination, but also dodge others driving at high speeds, while texting, or under adverse weather conditions.
 As much as we might not want to admit it, everyone is just not as skilled or talented at driving like they should.
 Most of us have had at least one frightening driving experience, witnessed new reports of car accidents, or simply undergone our own anxiety while on the road.

 There are several different types of driving anxiety and thousands of experiences that may lead to panic behind the wheel.
 Two of the most common causes of driving anxiety include: